-- (1) If a person's appointment as district workers' representative is ended by the Minister, the Minister may appoint another person to be district workers' representative. - (2) However, the Minister must not appoint another person to be a district workers' representative unless- - (a) the time for filing an appeal under part 13, division 1 has ended; or - (b) if an appeal against the Minister's decision has been filed, an industrial magistrate's court has confirmed the Minister's decision to end the appointment of the district workers' representative. - (3) The provisions of this division about nomination and appointment apply to the appointment.
+- (1) If a person's appointment as district workers' representative is ended by the Minister, the Minister may appoint another person to be district workers' representative. - (2) However, the Minister must not appoint another person to be a district workers' representative unless- - (a) the time for filing an appeal under part 13, division 110 has ended; or - (b) if an appeal against the Minister's decision has been filed, an industrial magistrate's court has confirmed the Minister's decision to end the appointment of the district workers' representative.